jethornton/simple-pyqt5-deb/docs/source/import.rst

 Build the deb
 -------------

-As before open a terminal in the `simpqt-0.0.1` directory and use
+As before open a terminal in the `simpqt` directory and use
 ::

 	dpkg-buildpackage -us -uc